Ryagg/ms1-coffee-maestro/README.md

 ### **User Requirements and Expectations**

 Based on the above user stories, I developed the following user requirements and expectations.
-Due to the limitations (Frontend only)of this project, not all user stories could be taken into consideration.
+Due to the limitations (Frontend only)of this project, not all user stories could be taken into consideration or be fully tested, e.g. different payment options.
 Furthermore, due to nature of the product being offered not all expectations are applicable, e.g. easy return options.

-- Requirements
-- Expectations
+These were also not taken into consideration.

+#### Expectation: being able to easily contact support

+- Requirement: provide user with several options to contact support and make them easy to find

+#### Expectation: being able to quickly navigate the page

+- Requirement: offer a navbar like users have learned to expect from websites

+#### Expectation: being able to view evaluations from other customers

+- Requirement: Collect feedback from customers.
+Place it on the site where it can be easily spotted.

+#### Expectation: being able to gift courses

+- Requirement: Create vouchers and make them work within payment processing

+#### Expectation: learning how make speciality coffees

+- Requirement: include appropriate content about coffee preparation in all courses

+#### Expectation: finding an affordable, certified barista course

+- Requirement: become SCA certified.
+Use SEO so that potential customers can find out about the course.

 ## **Design**